openforis/accuracy-assessment/aa_analysis/doc.rst

 .. seealso::

-    -   If you completed section `section 4.3.1`_, how does the SAE-Analysis tool's calculations compare with your own?
+    -   If you completed previous sections, how does the SAE-Analysis tool's calculations compare with your own?
     -   You can download confusion matrix as tabular data (.csv) using the button.

 Under **Area estimates**, the table shows you the area estimates, and producer's and user's accuracies, all of which were calculated from the error matrix and the class areas (sample weights) from the map product you are assessing.